Pauwlo/Bro/Install/README.md

 Disable notifications about recent activity and scan results.

-The hosts file will get flagged as *SettingsModifier:Win32/HostsFileHijack*.
-Allow it anyway, or Windows will erase it.
+The hosts file will get flagged as *SettingsModifier:Win32/HostsFileHijack*, because Microsoft doesn't like their users to tweak with telemetry and data collection to improve their privacy.
+Allow it anyway, add an exclusion for `C:\Windows\System32\drivers\etc\hosts`, or Windows will erase it eventually.

 ### Certificates